Poshjark/kbu_button/README.md

 # "КБУ?" button project

 Welcome to the "КБУ?" button project repository!
-This project is a simple device that allows users to easily initiate the process of obtaining information or remind the team of important questions with the press of a button.
+This project is a simple device that allows users to easily initiate the process of obtaining information about deadlines or remind the team of important questions with simple press of a button.

 ## Table of Contents